Sanskrit Pearl of the day:

 Commentary:

 This verse looks like it is repeating itself!
 Is that so?
 Not really.
 This figure of speech is called 'ananvaya' (comparison of an object with its own ideal).
-In this verse, the poet is at a loss of words to describe or give comparisons.
+In this verse, the poet is at a loss for words to describe or give comparisons.
 He says the best analogy for the vastness of the sky is none other than the sky itself!
 Can anything be as deep and vast as an ocean?
-The only collation or resemblance one can give for an ocean is - the ocean itself!
-Similarly, the one and only correlation one can come up with for the fierce battle between Rāma and Rāvaṇa is..., the battle between Rāma and Rāvaṇa!!
+The only analogy or resemblance one can give for an ocean is—the ocean itself!
+Similarly, the one and only correlation one can come up with for the fierce battle between Rāma and Rāvaṇa is—the battle between Rāma and Rāvaṇa!!
 They fought with such ferocity and strength that no comparison could suffice the description.
-Finally, the poet just says that it was as unmatched as itself!
-Lord Rāma was of great valor.
-But Rāvaṇa could keep up with him.
-(He was an equal match to Rāma in his physical strength.
-But what brought him down was his weakness for sense pleasures and arrogance.)
+Finally, the poet simply implies that it was as unmatched as itself.
+Lord Rāma was of great valor, yet Rāvaṇa could keep up with him.
+He was an equal match to Rāma in his physical strength.
+But what brought him down was his weakness for sense pleasures and his arrogance.

-P.S.: This verse is an extraction from a four-line verse, but the subhāṣita aspect is covered in these two lines itself.
-Hence the extraction from the full verse.
+P.S.: This verse is part of a four-line verse.
+Since the subhāṣita aspect is covered in these two lines already, only the extraction from the verse is taken.

 pada vigrahaH: